-If you and your spouse enroll in the same HMO, the entire family unit is covered in the male employee's name because of HMO administrative procedures.
+If you and your spouse enroll in Triple-S, the entire family unit is covered in the male employee's name because of HMO administrative procedures.
 If the male spouse takes a Leave of Absence (LOA), coverage for the entire family unit is transferred to the female spouse for the duration of the leave.